TomaszGrzonkowski/CurrencyConverter/README.md

 In the project directory run:
 ### `npm i`
-to install all necesarry dependencies
+to install all necessary dependencies

 In the project directory, you can run: